 This guide will be more useful for them to set up a development environment when they especially use RHEL or CentOS.

 You can either use command line or browser to download the JDK, better to use the browser, the easiest one.
 Visit the Oracle SDK page to download.
 If you still want to use the command line, use the below command.

-Once moved the java to the desired location, java must setup with the alternatives commands; this will install the java on your system.
+Once moved the java to the desired location, you must setup Java with the alternatives commands.
+Below command will install the Java on your system.

-Once setup the alternatives, verify the java version installed using the following command.
+Once you set up the alternatives.
+Check the java version installed using the following command.

 Set PATH variable too.